What Is Allowable/Eligible Cost Sharing?

 Third parties may contribute cost sharing to an award.
 Because this is not an expenditure made by MIT, documentation that includes the value of the donated supplies, materials, and/or volunteer services from the third party should be provided to OSP to substantiate the basis of the commitment.
 During and by the close of the award, DLC administrators must obtain documentation that substantiates that the commitment has been fulfilled.

-- Values for contributions of services and property are established in accordance with A-21 Cost Principles for allowability, A-110 requirements (see above), and the terms of the federal award
+- Values for contributions of services and property are established in accordance with OMB Uniform Guidance or A-21 Cost Principles for allowability, the appropriate administrative requirements (see above), and the terms of the federal award

 - All documentation should include a brief statement describing the basis for determining the valuation of materials, supplies, or volunteer services